 HIT ME WITH YOUR BEST SHOT!

-Dallton Bennett left, myself, Joe Emenheiser, and John Scott.
+Dallton Bennett left, myself, Joe Emenheiser, and John Scott, pictured the day after Joe had received his PhD from VA Tech.
 We were picking up the last of John's Suffolks He got into Dorper sheep.
 Dalton,Joe and I partnered on the MacCauley 2612 ram

 Highland King as a lamb.
 He sold to WV.
 We bought him back 2 years later and sold him to Tennessee.
 From there he went to Alabama.
 We got him back again and sent him as a bonus with 30 ewes to DeWitts in Minnesota, by this time 8 years old.
 He sired two lamb crops in Minnesota before checking out Mature picture on "ABOUT" page.